Chapter 8. SQL-Invoked Routines

 Java Aggregate Functions

-SQL-invoked routines are schema objects.
+SQL-invoked routines are schema-level objects.
 Naming and referencing follows conventions common to all schema objects.
 The same routine name can be defined in two different schemas and used with schema-qualified references.

 A routine is either a procedure or a function.